 A third challenge is how to translate these control loop innovations into practical implementation.
 Many of the innovations of architectural design will need to be blended with rapid prototyping, trials and errors, and feedback design.
-Such intermediate efforts between research and implementation will need to be facilitatedto more effectively and nimbly adapt to the changing nature of the complex energy systems.
+Such intermediate efforts between research and implementation will need to be facilitated to more effectively and nimbly adapt to the changing nature of the complex energy systems.

-The fourth challenge is how to provide architectural design principles towards a dynamically changing societal objective.
-As of now the pivotal concern of the electric energy system is how to decarbonize and how to provide resilient electricity services.
+The fourth challenge is how to provide architectural design principles for dynamically changing societal objectives.
+As of now the pivotal concerns of the electric energy system are how to decarbonize and how to provide resilient electricity services.
 However, societal needs and objectives may further change over a long course of time.
 Architecture design will need to be re-visited and adapted accordingly at a longer time scale trajectory.